pods for primates: a catalogue of surfboards in australia since 1900

 A surfer can not paddle any craft at wave speed.

-7. The Architecture of Planning Hulls
+7. The Architecture of Planing Hulls

 Excepts from